antirez/freakwan/README.md

 the final byte of the IV (11 total bytes), with TTL set to 0, and as key the first 16 bytes of SHA256 of the key stored in the keychain as an utf-8 string.

 Decrypting is very similar.
-However we don't know what is the original length of the payload, since we padded it with zeroes.
+However, we don't know what is the original length of the payload, since we padded it with zeroes.
 But we know that the last byte of the checksum can never be zero, as the last bit is always set as per the algorithm above.
 So, after decryption, we discard all the trailing zeroes, and we have the length of the payload.
 Then we subtract the length of the checksum (9 bytes), and can compute the SHA256 digest and check if it matches.
-Non matching packets are just silently discarded.
+Non-matching packets are just silently discarded.

 ## Relaying of encrypted messages